carteakey/server-compose/README.md

 - [Prowlarr](https://wiki.servarr.com/prowlarr) - Prowlarr is an indexer manager/proxy built on the popular *arr* stack to integrate with your various PVR apps.  ([GitHub](https://github.com/Prowlarr/Prowlarr))
 - [Bazarr](https://www.bazarr.media/) - Bazarr is a companion application to Sonarr and Radarr that manages and downloads subtitles based on your requirements.([GitHub](https://github.com/morpheus65535/bazarr))
 - [Deemix](https://deemix.app/) - deemix is a barebone deezer downloader library built from the ashes of Deezloader Remix.
+- [Overseerr](https://overseerr.dev/) - Overseerr is a request management and media discovery tool built to work with your existing Plex ecosystem.([GitHub](https://github.com/sct/overseerr))

 ## Tools
 - [Portainer](https://github.com/portainer/portainer) - Portainer is a lightweight management UI which allows you to easily manage your Docker containers